zuiko21/minimOS/hard/acapulco.md

 _Firmware_ may provide a module for **quick video mode selection** during startup.

+On the other hand, some VGA monitors (like my Acer) allow the somewhat reduced scan frequencies (58.5 Hz & 30.7 kHz) from a 24.576 MHz clock, thus taking the whole 320 x 200 without any weaking.

 6x45's _raster addresses_ are wired as the most significant bits.
 This allows fast **hardware-assisted scrolling** (Amstrad-like).
 It also sets a _constant distance_ (`$400`) between the _colour RAM_ and the upper raster of each displayed character,